fia-net/openstack-tempauth/README.md

 for us and does not imply modifying the php-opencloud source tree.

 ## Usage Example
-Just instanciate the \Fianet\OpenStack\OpenStack class in lieu of
+Just instantiate the \Fianet\OpenStack\OpenStack class instead of
 \OpenCloud\OpenStack.

 See the file example/usage.php file.